 You feel the need to prove you’re worthy of them and that you’re not who they say you are.
 They begin to have control over you.

 Gaslighting, what is it?

-Gaslighting is an insidious form of psychological manipulation.
+Gaslighting in relationships is an insidious form of psychological manipulation.
 It’s designed to confuse you and question your sense of reality.